lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love copy.md

 Exceptions are so frequent when building OOP solutions that they're generally accepted as necessary inconveniences towards a solution that's eventually stable enough to focus on actual functionality.

-This is sad because there's an entire software development world out there where this silly workflow sounds like a terrible joke.
+This is sad because there's an entire software development world out there where this silly Exception Driven Development workflow sounds like a terrible joke.

 As you let go of objects as the basic building block of your code, exceptions start to become less and less commonplace, and in time you may find yourself writing code for hours — from scratch — and be rewarded with a brand new solution that just works.